 If you are interested in donating or transplanting a tree onto City land, contact the City of Airdrie Parks department.
-The Arborist will require that an Application for Tree Donation form be completed.
+The Arborist will require a completed Application for Tree Donation.
 This form must be signed by both the Donor and the City Arborist before planting or excavating begins.
 The application includes a diagram which will outline all details of planting intentions.

 All planting locations are to meet current recognized industry standards in relation to setbacks from above or below ground facilities including: